FelixChristian011226/AutoHPMA/README.md

   <img src="https://img.shields.io/github/stars/FelixChristian011226/AutoHPMA">
 </div>

+> Note: This software is currently developed solely by me, and as I only possess game accounts from the Chinese region, all game recognition features are implemented based on the **Chinese version** of the games.
+Therefore, support for other languages is not available at this time.
+At present, the application only supports the **Mumu emulator**, and integration with official launchers or other platforms has not yet been implemented.
+I sincerely apologize for any inconvenience this may cause.
+Given my limited capability, I warmly welcome any developers who are interested in contributing to this project.
+Thank you!

 **AutoHPMA** is a WPF tool developed in C# designed for the game *Harry Potter: Magic Awakened (HPMA)*, providing simple automation functionalities for players.

 <br>